brookekong/brookekong/README.md

 ## Hi there 👋
-- 🔭 I’m currently working on a personality test
-- 🌱 I’m currently learning how GitHub works
+- 🌱 I’m currently learning more about coding
 - 😄 Pronouns: she/her

 <!--
 **brookekong/brookekong** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.